 I am a physicist, teacher, author, and rock climber with a Ph.D. in solid-state physics from the Massachusetts Institute of Technology (1974).
 As a tenured professor at Oakland University, I taught a wide range of science courses, including physics, astronomy, geology, electronics, computer programming, and meteorology.
 In 1986, I came to the Exploratorium Teacher Institute and began my exhibit-based explorations in science.
 As an author, I have written over two dozen articles for Exploring magazine, and have co-authored the Exploratorium Science Snackbook, the Klutz Book of Magnetic Magic, and the book, Traces of Time: The Beauty of Change in Nature.
 For musical entertainment, I play the whirly—a corrugated plastic tube.
 In pursuit of whirly excellence, I have won several competitions, including an award as "Best Science Demonstrator" at the World Congress of Museums in Helsinki in 1996.
 I recently had fun performing physics activities on Late Night with David Letterman.
 I am about to finish my second decade as a rock climber, and my second vertical marathon, 26 miles of rock climbing.
 In 1994, I led a successful ascent of my personal best climb: the East Buttress of El Capitan in Yosemite Valley.

 Eric H. Chudler is a research neuroscientist interested in how the brain processes information about pain and nociception.
 He is currently investigating why patients with Parkinson's disease have pain problems and is looking for ways to treat this type of pain.
 Eric received his Ph.D. from the Department of Psychology at the University of Washington in Seattle in 1985.
 He has worked at the National Institutes of Health in Bethesda, MD (1986-1989) and in the Department of Neurosurgery at Massachusetts General Hospital in Boston, MA (1989-1991).
 He is currently a research associate professor in the Department of Bioengineering and director of education and outreach at University of Washington Engineered Biomaterials.
 He is also a faculty member in the Department of Anesthesiology & Pain Medicine and the Graduate Program of Neurobiology and Behavior at the University of Washington.
 In addition to performing basic neuroscience research, Eric works with other neuroscientists and classroom teachers to develop educational materials to help K-12 students learn about the brain.
-His web site, Neuroscience for Kids, is accessed millions of times each year by students and teachers from around the globe.
+His web site, Neuroscience for Kids, is accessed millions of times each year by students and teachers from around the world.